Babington Plot: Mary's imprisonment

 In 1585, Elizabeth ordered Mary to be transferred in a coach and under heavy guard and placed under the strictest confinement at Chartley Hall in Staffordshire, under the control of Sir Amias Paulet.
 She was prohibited any correspondence with the outside world.
 Puritan Paulet was chosen by Queen Elizabeth in part because he abhorred Queen Mary's Catholic faith.

 Reacting to the growing threat posed by Catholics, urged on by the pope and other Catholic monarchs in Europe, Francis Walsingham, Queen Elizabeth's Secretary of State and spymaster, together with William Cecil, Elizabeth's chief advisor, realised that if Mary could be implicated in a plot to assassinate Elizabeth, she could be executed and the papist threat diminished.
 As he wrote to the Earl of Leicester: "So long as that devilish woman lives, neither Her Majesty must make account to continue in quiet possession of her crown, nor her faithful servants assure themselves of safety of their lives."

 Walsingham used Babington to ensnare Queen Mary by sending his double agent, Gilbert Gifford to Paris to obtain the confidence of Morgan, then locked in the Bastille.
-Morgan previously worked for George Talbot, 6th Earl of Shrewsbury, an earlier jailor of Queen Mary.
+Morgan previously worked for George Talbot, 6th Earl of Shrewsbury, an earlier jailer of Queen Mary.
 Through Shrewsbury, Queen Mary became acquainted with Morgan.
 Queen Mary sent Morgan to Paris to deliver letters to the French court.
 While in Paris, Morgan became involved in a previous plot designed by William Parry, which resulted in Morgan's incarceration in the Bastille.
 In 1585 Gifford was arrested returning to England while coming through Rye in Sussex with letters of introduction from Morgan to Queen Mary.
 Walsingham released Gifford to work as a double agent, in the Babington Plot.
 Gifford used the alias "No. 4" just as he had used other aliases such as Colerdin, Pietro and Cornelys.
 Walsingham had Gifford function as a courier in the entrapment plot against Queen Mary.